kanzure/python-brlcad/README.md

 TODO: there may be a way to run this installation process while under `msys` without updating the system PATH.

+### non-standard brlcad installation path

+You can set the BRLCAD_HOME environment variable to the installation path of your brlcad distribution before running the setup.py script, and the brlcad libraries found there will be used.
+You could use this to install multiple versions of brl-cad, possibly using virtualenv to isolate the resulting python packages.

 ## testing